Detegr/openRBRVR/README.md

 - BTB stages don't work with RBRHUD.
 For some reason the track geometry disappears when RBRHUD is enabled.
-- Loading of some BTB stages crash the game.
-See *Buggy stages* section for more information.
 - PaceNote plugin causes rendering artifacts in BTB stages when the PaceNote plugin menu is open.
 The plugin itself works correctly and the settings can be changed.
 When the plugin menus are closed, everything is back to normal.